pangpang20/gaussdb-python/docs/advanced/adapt.rst

     `~AdaptersMap.register_dumper()` will be used.

-  - Sometimes, just looking at the Python type is not enough to decide the best PostgreSQL type to use (for instance the PostgreSQL type of a Python list depends on the objects it contains, whether to use an :sql:`integer` or :sql:`bigint` depends on the number size...)
+  - Sometimes, just looking at the Python type is not enough to decide the best GaussDB type to use (for instance the GaussDB type of a Python list depends on the objects it contains, whether to use an :sql:`integer` or :sql:`bigint` depends on the number size...)
 In these cases the mechanism provided by `~gaussdb.abc.Dumper.get_key()` and